VSF: Simple, Efficient, and Effective Negative Guidance in Few-Step Image Generation Models By Value Sign Flip: Proposed Methods

-With a similar idea in \cite{wang_transpixeler:_2025}, we apply attention masks to isolate the effect of the flipped negative prompt.
+Additionally, inspired by \citet{wang_transpixeler:_2025}, where blocking some attention directions could improve quality, we apply attention masks to isolate the effect of $\textbf{N}^{(1)}$ to only $\textbf{I}$.
 Specifically, $\mathbf{N}^{(0)}$ is only allowed to attend to $\mathbf{I}$ and to itself, while $\mathbf{N}^{(1)}$ is only attended to by $\mathbf{I}$.
-Since $\mathbf{N}^{(1)}$ does not act as a key or value in any attention query, it produces no associated output; instead, $\mathbf{N}^{(0)}$ serves as the effective negative prompt tokens passed to the subsequent MLP layer and into the next attention layer, where it will be flipped again.
-Note that $N^{(0)}$ used as queries, keys, and values while $N^{(1)}$ is only used as keys and values.
+Figure~\ref{fig:method} shows the attention mask.
+Since $\mathbf{N}^{(1)}$ does not act as a key or value in any attention query, it doesn't produce associated output.
+Instead, $\mathbf{N}^{(0)}$ serves as the negative prompt tokens passed to the subsequent MLP layer and into the next attention layer, where it will be flipped again.
+It acts as an information collector from images to collect unwanted elements and also keeps updating itself from attention to itself, matching the prompt updating in a positive prompt.

-This setup allows updates to the negative prompt based on attention from the image and from itself, while keeping the unflipped form active in the MLP path.
+This setup allows updates to the negative prompt based on attention from the image and from itself, and keeps the unflipped form active in the MLP path.
 It also prevents interference between positive and negative prompts and ensures that the flipped negative content affects only the intended image-to-negative attention path.